Experienced Attorneys Pursuing Lawsuits for Unnecessary Medical Tests in Kentucky

 It may be difficult to actually determine if a physician’s use of imaging was unnecessary and irresponsible.
 After all, a physician could argue that he or she was doing due diligence by ruling out other potential factors.
 Then again, if a person is injured because of these unnecessary tests and other medical professionals agree that the tests were unnecessary, the patient would have a claim for malpractice.
 Also, if those tests revealed a condition that was misdiagnosed and the patient suffered as a result, the victim would have a case for malpractice, too.

 To understand your options when you suspect that you have been subjected to unnecessary diagnostic testing, speak with an attorney.
-Contact the Gladstein Law Firm, PLLC today for a free consultation at 800-991-0474, or request your appointment online.
+Contact the Gladstein Law Firm, PLLC today for a free consultation, or request your appointment online.